truenas/documentation/content/TrueCommand/TCGettingStarted/Install/_index.md

 ![DockerDesktopImages](/images/TrueCommand/DockerDesktopImages.png "Docker Desktop: Starting the TrueCommand Container")

-Open the **Optional Settings** drop-down menu, name the container, and set the following port values.
+Open the **Optional Settings** drop-down list, name the container, and set the port values listed below.
 Investigate your network environment or check with your IT department to ensure that these ports will not conflict with other running services.

 * Local Host Port: `9005`